AhmedElsh3rawy/auth-app/README.md

-## just a simple loging app for learning purposes
+## just a simple login app for learning purposes